Ryman Hospitality Properties, Inc. (NYSE:RHP) Shares Sold by Royce & Associates LP

 Wall Street Analysts Forecast Growth

 RHP has been the topic of a number of recent research reports.
-TheStreet cut shares of Ryman Hospitality Properties from a “c-” rating to a “d+” rating in a research report on Friday, July 8th.
+Deutsche Bank Aktiengesellschaft lifted their price target on shares of Ryman Hospitality Properties from $114.00 to $116.00 in a research report on Thursday, May 5th.
+Truist Financial reduced their price target on shares of Ryman Hospitality Properties to $95.00 in a research report on Friday, July 22nd.
 Raymond James lifted their price target on shares of Ryman Hospitality Properties from $98.00 to $105.00 and gave the company an “outperform” rating in a research report on Thursday, April 14th.
-Truist Financial reduced their price target on shares of Ryman Hospitality Properties to $95.00 in a research report on Friday, July 22nd.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of Ryman Hospitality Properties from $114.00 to $116.00 in a research report on Thursday, May 5th.
-Finally, Wells Fargo & Company lifted their price target on shares of Ryman Hospitality Properties from $100.00 to $104.00 and gave the company an “overweight” rating in a research report on Wednesday, April 6th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and four have given a buy rating to the company.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $104.00.
+StockNews.com cut shares of Ryman Hospitality Properties from a “hold” rating to a “sell” rating in a research report on Monday, June 6th.
+Finally, TheStreet cut shares of Ryman Hospitality Properties from a “c-” rating to a “d+” rating in a research report on Friday, July 8th.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have assigned a buy rating to the stock.
+According to MarketBeat.com, Ryman Hospitality Properties presently has a consensus rating of “Hold” and a consensus target price of $104.00.

 Ryman Hospitality Properties Company Profile